weaviate/weaviate-io/_posts/blog/2022-11-23-ref2vec-centroid.md

 Although Weaviate puts Machine Learning data representations first, **this doesn’t mean we discard symbolic data and many features of previous systems**.
 Rather, we are actively searching for how symbolic data can improve neural functionality and vice versa.

 Weaviate is a database that supports data structures like inverted index structures of categorical properties.
-(Weaviate can integrate symbolic properties such as “colour” in the HNSW vector search algorithm to enable more efficient and guided search)[https://towardsdatascience.com/effects-of-filtered-hnsw-searches-on-recall-and-latency-434becf8041c].
+[Weaviate can integrate symbolic properties such as “colour” in the HNSW vector search algorithm to enable more efficient and guided search](https://towardsdatascience.com/effects-of-filtered-hnsw-searches-on-recall-and-latency-434becf8041c).
 This is called **pre-filtering** to describe applying the symbolic filter prior / during the search rather than simply after the nearest neighbors have been returned in **post-filtering**.
 Weaviate has clear applications of symbolic **properties** in vector search, but we have another symbolic data type that we hadn’t yet leveraged in vector search – **Relational Structure**.

 Ref2Vec-Centroid goes some way to harness the joint power of vector search **combined with** relational structure, by making it easier to derive object vectors from relationships.
 As you have seen above, we think Ref2Vec can add value for use cases such as recommendations, re-ranking, overcoming the cold start problem and representing long objects.
 We are also excited to see what you build with Ref2Vec, and excited to build on this module with its future iterations.

 Speaking of which, we have another blog post coming soon on the development directions of Ref2Vec for the future.
 We will discuss topics such as **collaborative filtering**, **multiple centroids**, **graph neural networks**, and more on **re-ranking** with Ref2Vec.
 Stay tuned!

 ## Stay Connected
-Thank you so much for reading, if you would like to talk to us more about Ref2Vec, including telling us about your use case, or contributing ideas to the development of Ref2Vec, please connect with us on [Slack]((https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw){:target="_blank"}) or [Twitter](https://twitter.com/weaviate_io){:target="_blank"}.!
+Thank you so much for reading, if you would like to talk to us more about Ref2Vec, including telling us about your use case, or contributing ideas to the development of Ref2Vec, please connect with us on [Slack]((https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw){:target="_blank"}) or [Twitter](https://twitter.com/weaviate_io){:target="_blank"}!

 Weaviate is open-source, you can follow the project on [GitHub](https://github.com/semi-technologies/weaviate){:target="_blank"}.
 Don’t forget to give us a ⭐️ while you are there.